Learn something new every day

-Another legal field within mass media law is defamation law.
+Another legal field within media law is defamation law.
 There are two main types of defamation — slander and libel.
 Both categories require the offending statements or visual representations to have a negative impact on the reputation on the person being defamed.

 Libel usually involves statements that are printed or broadcast.
 Libel is therefore typically recorded and somehow published for public consumption.
 Slander, on the other hand, usually involves a defamation made verbally or by gesture, and may or may not be recorded in some way.

 Mass media law encompasses free speech law as well.
 In many countries, freedom of speech is a governmentally-acknowledged right of people.
 On the other hand, many governments have laws that allow for censoring of objectionable, sensitive, or harmful communications.
-Mass media lawyers may deal with the legal balance between free speech and censorship.
+Media lawyers may deal with the legal balance between free speech and censorship.

 Privacy law is often considered to be part of mass media law.
 Individuals and organizations are sometimes granted the right to keep certain information private.
 Attorneys on these types of cases may protect the privacy of individuals or, as in the case of the Freedom of Information Act in the United States, work in favor of releasing information to the public.